top of page

 IDS was established and maintained by a multidisciplinary group of Marygrove College faculty: Mary E. Byrnes (sociology), Pao-yu Chou (economics), Rose E. DeSloover (art), Ellen Duncan (music), Mary Lou Greene (art), Jane Hammang-Buhl (business), Barbara A. Johns, IHM (English), Thomas A. Klug (history), Frank D. Rashid (English), and Dena Scher (psychology).
 It received strong support from President Glenda D. Price, who encouraged its establishment, and from her successors David Fike and Elizabeth Burns and other members of the administration, notably Dean Judith A. Heinen.
 More information is available on the Founders page.

-With the closure of Marygrove College, IDS continues its activities as part of the Marygrove Conservancy.
-It makes Detroit-focused research and creative work about Detroit available to scholars, policy-makers, the media, and the general public through Defining Detroit and online resources like the Detroit Bibliography and the Detroit Literary Map.
+Although Marygrove College has closed, IDS continues to make Detroit-focused research and creative work available to scholars, policy-makers, the media, and the general public through Defining Detroit and online resources like the Detroit Bibliography and the Detroit Literary Map.
 IDS offers Detroit scholars, artists, and experts a venue for presentation of work consistent with the IDS mission.
 IDS provides focused presentations and tours to visiting scholars and others interested in this remarkable city.

 IDS has worked in partnership with groups and individuals on projects--like those focused on housing equity and the 2020 census--that address quality-of-life issues and public policy affecting residents of southeastern Michigan.